bmwcarit/joynr/wiki/using_joynr.md

 This tutorial guides you through a simple joynr application, explaining essential concepts such as communication interfaces, consumers, providers and how they communicate.
 * **[Using selective broadcast to implement a geocast](Broadcast-Tutorial.md):**
-In this tutorial [RadioApp example](Tutorial.md) is extended by a selective broadcast and filter logics that implements a [geocast](http://en.wikipedia.org/wiki/Geocast).
+In that tutorial the [RadioApp example](Tutorial.md) is extended by a selective broadcast and filter logics that implements a [geocast](http://en.wikipedia.org/wiki/Geocast).